jibbius/jackbarker-com-au/_posts/2016-10-28-axhshare-download-wireframes.markdown

 ---
 layout: post
 title:  "How To Download Wireframe Images from AxShare"
+desc:   My tutorial on bulk downloading images of wireframes, which have been hosted using Axure's AxShare cloud hosting service.
 date:   2016-10-28
 tags:   [Axure, hacks]
 ---
-Here is a guide for downloading an entire site of AxureShare wireframes.
+Here is a guide for bulk downloading images of wireframes, where the wireframes have been hosted using Axure's cloud hosting service; AxShare.

 The wireframes will be downloaded, and saved as (.png) and/or (.jpg) format.

+This may be useful if:

+- You are working in collaboration with a design partner agency, and want to ensure that wireframes are not "tampered with" after scope has been agreed.
+- You need to work offline for a period, but still need access to some wireframe resources.
+- You prefer working with paper (ie. hard copies), and you need to be able to bulk-print a set of hosted wireframes.

 ### You will need: